The Amazing Spiritual Significance of Bread in the Bible

 The Amazing Spiritual Significance of Bread in the Bible by Steppes of Faith

-We still depend on God’s provision for our survival today, and it’s not just food to eat.
-He also provides necessary medicines, finances, transportation, good friends to lean on, and more.
+We still depend on God’s provision for our survival today.
+Aside from nutritious food, He also provides necessary medicines, finances, shelter, transportation, good friends to lean on, and so much more.
+He is Jehovah Jireh, “the God Who Provides” for those who put their faith in Him (Gen 22:14).

-So, when we pray “Give us this day our daily bread,” we are reminded that God—Jehovah Jireh—has already promised to provide what you need, day in and day out, without fail.
+This lends a very different meaning to “give us this day our daily bread.”
+When we pray the “Lord’s Prayer” (Mt 6:9-13), it reminds us that God has already promised to provide what we need, day in and day out, without fail.
 He is always faithful.

 Life and Salvation

-Staying with the book of Exodus for a moment, remember how the Israelites had to rush out of Egypt with no time to let their bread dough rise?
+The Exodus story also describes the Israelites rushing out of Egypt with no time to let their bread dough rise.

 “So the people picked up their bread dough before it had risen and carried it on their shoulders in bowls, wrapped up in their clothes.”
-Exodus 12:34
+(Ex 12:34)

 “Jesus told them, ‘I am the bread of life.
 Whoever comes to Me will never become hungry, and whoever believes in Me will never become thirsty.”
-John 6:35
+(Jn 6:35)

-You probably already know that Jesus was born in Bethlehem, which translates as the House of Bread.
-In Hebrew alphanumerically, it also means nativity, the occasion of a person’s birth.
-So, the place of Jesus’ nativity is in the House of Bread.
-It is a place of life.
+Matthew 2 and Luke 2 tell us that Jesus was born in Bethlehem, a word that translates as the “house of bread” in Hebrew.
+Alphanumerically, Bethlehem also means nativity (“the occasion of a person’s birth”).
+Therefore, the place of Jesus’ nativity is in the “house of bread,” a place of life.

-Now, remember Jesus said He is the bread of life, which means forgiveness and freedom.
-When we go to the House of Bread to accept God’s forgiveness of our sins, we see again how God feeds our souls with something we must have to spiritually survive.
+Recall Jesus saying He is the bread of life, which means forgiveness and freedom from sin.
+When we go to the “house of bread” to accept God’s forgiveness, we see again how God feeds our souls with something we need to survive spiritually.
 His bread is the only kind that leads to eternal life.

-It makes the Lord’s Prayer a little clearer.
-When we ask God to “give us this day our daily bread,” we are asking for both His provision and that He would come and fill us up with His everlasting grace.
+It further clarifies the Lord’s Prayer.
+When we ask God to “give us this day our daily bread,” we ask for both His provision and for Him to come and fill us with His everlasting grace.

-We need bread to physically live, but God’s bread of forgiveness enables us to spiritually live.
+We need bread to live physically, but God’s bread of forgiveness enables us to live spiritually.

 God’s Holy Word